top of page

 One of the most transformative tools you can build is a rocket stove—a super-efficient cooking stove that burns small sticks cleanly and produces very little smoke.
 With your cob bricks, you can create one in a single afternoon.

-• Lay out your bricks in your preferred shaped pattern to form the burn chamber and chimney. (see video for reference.)
+• Lay out your bricks in your preferred shaped pattern to form the burn chamber and chimney.
+(See video for reference.)

 • Wet the bricks lightly and put down the first layer of mortar made out of the same material, but fresh.